 Visit the Wisconsin Safe Routes to School program website for more information.

 State Outreach Programs

-Free and low cost Safe Routes to School trainings are offered throughout the state in the months preceding application cycles.
-A quarterly newsletter, The Safe Routes Reporter, is available online or by signing up for the email listserv.
-Information on the newsletter and instructions on joining the email list are available at the Wisconsin Safe Routes to School website.
+Free and low cost trainings will be offered throughout the state in the months preceding Transportation Alternatives Program application cycles.
+WisDOT hosts a statewide email listserv that provides information regarding funding and training opportunities, Safe Routes to School studies and reports, as well as other useful information.
+Instructions on joining the email list and other WisDOT SRTS resources are available at the WisDOT Safe Routes to School website.